 After the launch of Signum University, both Mythgard Institute its new partner in learning found themselves in need of suitable mascots.
 Luckily, Blake Lowry rose to the challenge.
 Here’s some info about Blake:

 “I am the son of two artists and younger brother to a video game collector.
 Combining the two interests of my family, I became a professional game concept and user interface artist.
-I’m a science fiction and Jester King beer enthusiast and live in Dripping Springs, Texas.” – Black Lowry
+I’m a science fiction and Jester King beer enthusiast and live in Dripping Springs, Texas.” – Blake Lowry

 Learn more about Blake’s work by visiting his portfolio.